SendPain11/restart-2025-idjak134-sendyprismananurferian/README.md

 To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.

 Happy coding!
-IDJAK 134 - SENDY PRISMANA NURFERIAN
+IDJAK

+I'm Sendy Prismana Nurferian, I'm Ready with Orbit in my journey in the Restart 202 AWS and Orbit Future Academy

-This is Documentation for Python exercise in AWS Restart 2025 with Orbit
+This is Documentation for Python exercise in AWS Restart 2025 with Orbit Future Academy